ipld/js-dag-ucan/README.md

 ## Overview

 This library implements multicodec for represenating [UCAN]s natively in [IPLD][].
-It uses [DAG-CBOR][] as a primary encoding, which is more compact and has a better hash consitency than a secondary _RAW_ JWT encoding.
+It uses [DAG-CBOR][] as a primary encoding, which is more compact and has a better hash consitency than a secondary RAW JWT encoding.
 Every UCAN in primary encoding can be formatted into a JWT string and consumed by spec compliant [UCAN][] implementations.
 However not every [UCAN][] can be encoded in a primary CBOR representation, as loss of whitespaces and key order would lead to mismatched signature.
-For this reasons library issues UCANs only in primary CBOR representation, however when parsing UCANs it will use secondary _RAW_ representation when primary representation can not be used, so it can interop with all existing tokens in the wild.
+Library issues UCANs only in primary CBOR representation.
+When parsing UCANs that can not have valid CBOR representation, secondary RAW representation is used, which allows interop with all existing tokens in the wild.

 ### Primary Representation